 "Ready, sir?"
 Monroe asked.

 Spock followed him out of the ward.
 Christine was on the transport also.
-She saw Spock as he got on the vehicle, stared at him for a long moment before looking away.
+She saw Spock as he got on the vehicle and stared at him for a long moment before looking away.

 She looked worse than before, her eyes drawn and bloodshot.

-He walked to the seat opposite her, sat as Monroe stowed his gear.
+He walked to the seat opposite her and sat as Monroe stowed his gear.
 As the orderly left, Spock looked over at Christine.
 She was still staring out the window, as if the view of the center's front entrance was mesmerizing.

 "I am pleased to be leaving the ward," he said.